foursixnine/foursixnine.github.io/README.md

 One of the things that I want to have the most, is one of these fancy and nice night modes.

+## Running the thing

+(This is mainly a reminder for myself on how to do this...)

+`jekyll serve --incremental --detach`

 # Contributing

 If you wish to contribute, please send a pr :)